Florencio Randazzo

 Aníbal Florencio Randazzo (born 1 March 1964) in an Argentine Justicialist Party politician.
 He was Minister of the Interior and Transport during the presidency of Cristina Fernández de Kirchner, from 2007 to 2015.
 An ally of Kirchner's during most of his political career, Randazzo fell out with her and ran against her for a seat in the Senate in 2017.

-Since 2021, he has been a National Deputy elected in Buenos Aires Province as part of the Vamos con Vos alliance.
+From 2021 to 2025 he was a National Deputy elected in Buenos Aires Province as part of the Vamos con Vos alliance.

 Life and times

 Aníbal Florencio Randazzo was born in Chivilcoy, Buenos Aires Province, in 1964, to Gladys Campagnon and Juan "Togo" Randazzo, whose father emigrated from Sicily to Argentina.
 The elder Randazzo was an active Peronist organizer in Chivilcoy and first involved his son, Florencio, in political activity in 1981, during an economic crisis precipitated by Argentina's dictatorship at the time.
 Enrolling at the University of Buenos Aires in 1983, he graduated with a degree in accountancy in 1989.

 Randazzo was brought on in 1991 as the executive assistant for Fernando Galmarini, the Minister of Government to the new Governor of Buenos Aires, Eduardo Duhalde.
 He also accepted a pro bono position in the Provincial Organ Transplant Fund, a post he retained until 2003.
 Named the Minister of Government's Chief of Staff in 1992, he was elected Chivilcoy City Council President in 1993, a position he accepted ad honorem while retaining a post as Director of the Governor's Rural Development office.
 Elected to the Buenos Aires Provincial Legislature in 1995, he served in numerous social and economic policy committees and, from 1999, as majority leader before his 2002 appointment as Secretary of Government Modernization by the new Governor, Felipe Solá.
 Governor Solá named Randazzo Cabinet Chief in 2003, effectively making him his top adviser.